 On this page:

 Lighting technology has developed quickly over the last few years.
-LEDs are not only more efficient than older technologies such as incandescent, fluorescent tubes and mercury vapour lamps, but they also have good light quality and instant start up-times.
+LEDs are not only more efficient than older technologies such as incandescent lamps and fluorescent tubes, but they also have good light quality and instant start up-times.
 They typically have long lifetimes, so you won’t have to replace them as much, saving you money in the long run.

 All Victorian businesses with outdoor lighting equipment are eligible to participate.